nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 ```

 ### <a name="adformatpreference"></a>Ad Format Preference
 The *Ad Format Preference* field is used to indicate whether or not you prefer the ad copy to be shown to users as a search or audience ad.
 Search ads tend to be written as a call to action, whereas audience ads should be written in more of an informational style.
-While you have the option to use expanded text ads as audience ads, designating an ad as Audience ads preferred format allows you to optimize its messaging for native delivery.
+While you have the option to use responsive search ads as audience ads, designating an ad as Audience ads preferred format allows you to optimize its messaging for native delivery.

 > [!IMPORTANT]
-> You must define at least one expanded text ad per ad group that does not prefer audience ads, otherwise the ad copy of all expanded text ads will be eligible for both search and audience ads.
+> You must define at least one responsive search ad per ad group that does not prefer audience ads, otherwise the ad copy of all responsive search ads will be eligible for both search and audience ads.

 Possible values are *Audience Ad* and *All*.
 If set to *All*, the ad will be eligible for both search and audience ad formats.
 If set to *Audience Ad*, the ad will only be eligible for the audience ad format.

 **Add:** Optional.
-If you do not set this field when creating an expanded text ad, by default the ad format preference will be set to *All*.
+If you do not set this field when creating a responsive search ad, by default the ad format preference will be set to *All*.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-If you set this field to *delete_value* when updating an expanded text ad, the ad format preference will be set to the default value i.e. *All*.
+If you set this field to *delete_value* when updating a responsive search ad, the ad format preference will be set to the default value i.e. *All*.
 **Delete:** Read-only

 ### <a name="adgroup"></a>Ad Group